-How to build a cheap and easy raised bed garden
+How to build an easy raised garden bed out of timber sleepers

 Single level timber sleeper raised garden bed

 You will need the following:

 Why build a raised garden bed rather than planting in the ground?

 - There are established trees nearby, and you don’t want to disrupt their roots.

 - High hard clay volume in soil

 - Rocky soil

 - Poor quality soil with no time to improve the quality

 Where should you place your raised garden bed?